 Global Energy Monitor’s Global Coal Mine Tracker uses a two-level system for organizing information, consisting of both a database and wiki pages with further information.
 The database tracks individual coal mines and includes information such as operator and ownership structure, mine status, mine and coal type, workforce size, and location.
 A wiki page created for each coal mine in GEM.wiki contains more detailed, footnoted information such as mine history, labor activity, and public opposition.
 The database and wiki pages are updated bi-annually, in January and July.

-Preliminary lists of coal mines in each country were gathered from public and private data sources including Global Energy Observatory, European Association for Coal and Lignite (EURACOAL), Global Methane Initiative Country Profiles, Mining Data Online, as well as various company and government sources.
-The data was then vetted against additional sources of information, listed below.
+Preliminary lists of coal mines in each country were gathered from public and private data sources including Preliminary lists of coal mines in each country are gathered from public and private data sources including Global Energy Observatory, Global Methane Initiative, European Association for Coal and Lignite (EURACOAL), Instrat, Mining Data Online, Oxpeckers #MineAlert, as well as various company and government sources.
+The data is then vetted against additional sources of information, listed below.

 Coal mine data is validated and updated through five main sources:

 - Government data on individual coal mines (such as China’s National Energy Administration, Australian Mine Atlas, and the U.S. Mine Safety and Health Administration’s Mine Retrieval System); country energy and resource plans; and government websites tracking coal mine permits and applications, including Canada’s Impact Assessment Agency and Australia’s Office of the Chief Economist “Resource and Energy Major Projects List.”

 - Reports by state-owned and private mining companies;

 - Local non-governmental organizations tracking mining permits and mine operations;

 - On the ground contacts who can provide first-hand information about a project or mine.

 Where possible, coal mine data is circulated for review to researchers familiar with local conditions and languages.